 Swissair Flight Attendant: [bell dings] Ladies and gentlemen, it is our pleasure to announce that alcoholic beverages are now available as we have cleared Iranian airspace.

 John Chambers: Look, if you're gonna this, you gotta do it.
 The Kho-maniacs are Froot Loops, but they got cousins who sell prayer rugs and eight-tracks on La Brea.
 You can't build cover stories around a movie that doesn't exist.
 You need a script, you need a producer.

 Tony Mendez: Make me a producer.

 John Chambers: No. You're an associate producer, at best.

-John Chambers: [to Tony Mendez] You need somebody who's a somebody to put their name on it.
+John Chambers: If you're gonna do a $20 million "Star Wars" rip-off, you need somebody who's a somebody to put their name on it.
 Somebody respectable.
 With credits.
 Who you can trust with classified information.
-Who will produce a fake movie.
+Who'll produce a fake movie.
 For free.

 Jack O'Donnell: Carter's shitting enough bricks to build the pyramids.

 Ticket Clerk: I'm sorry I can't find your ticket.

 Tony Mendez: [Very calm] Thank you.
 Could you check again?

 [watching the Iranian demonstrators on TV]